Abraham K. Allison: Early political career

 He was again elected to the Territorial Legislature, and represented Gadsden County in the State Legislature in 1845, 1847 and 1852.
 As Speaker of the House, he assumed the duties of acting Governor on September 16, 1853, because both Governor Thomas Brown and Senate President R. J. Floyd were out of the state.
 He gave up the office on the inauguration of James E. Broome on October 3.
 Allison did not exercise executive powers and merely held himself in readiness should a need arise.

 He was a member of the Constitutional Convention of 1861.
 He served during the Confederacy in the Florida State Senate from 1862 through 1864.

 Governorship and later life

-After Governor John Milton died on April 1, 1865 either from an accident or suicide, Allison, as the state senate president, assumed the office of Governor.
+After Governor John Milton died on April 1, 1865, either from an accident or suicide, Allison, as the state senate president, assumed the office of Governor.
 He resigned his office on May 19, 1865, and went into hiding the day before Federal troops formally occupied Tallahassee.
 He was captured by Union forces on June 19, 1865, and held for several months at Fort Pulaski.

 After his release, he returned to Quincy to practice law.
 During the election of 1870, Allison led a band of armed men to block black voters from the polls until they closed.
 This nearly eliminated the Republican majority in Gadsden County.
 In 1872, he was convicted of "intimidating Negroes" for this incident and jailed for six months and fined.

-He died in Quincy, Florida, on July 8, 1893.
+He died in Quincy, Florida, on July 8, 1893, aged 78.